 The Georgia National Livestock Show is slated for February 19-23.
 The event is put on in conjunction with the Georgia 4-H, Georgia FFA, and The Rhodes Animal & Dairy Science Department of the University of Georgia.
 Events include showing livestock like beef and dairy cows, goats, sheep, and hogs.

 The 2020 Jr. Livestock Show will take place on January 17-18, in West Monroe, Louisiana.
 The event is held in cooperation with the North Louisiana Agri-Business Council, the LSU AgCenter, and Louisiana Tech University Block & Bridle Club.
 Events include livestock like lambs and sheep, beef and dairy cattle, swine, and goats.

 The Value of Participation in Youth Livestock Shows

 Youth ag shows offer a variety of benefits for participants.
 In order to be involved in shows, participants must plan, create budgets, procure feed and livestock healthcare, manage paperwork, follow rules and regulations, and more.
 This helps prepare youth participants for the day-to-day tasks of working in agriculture.

 Additionally, youth organizations like FFA and 4-H, and school-based ag programs, can also introduce agriculture to young people who have no background or prior experience in agriculture.
 This broadens the pool of people who will have the potential and desire to work in agriculture in the future.

 We at AgAmerica know the value of youth in ag.
 It’s our mission to support agriculture in all it’s forms, from youth in ag to those who are ready to pass on ownership of the farm, with our custom loans.
-Explore how our custom loans can help your ag business grow and succeed, by contacting us to speak with a knowledgeable team member today.
+Discover how our custom loans can help your ag business grow by speaking with one of our lending experts at email@example.com or 844.516.8176.